• Start With the Highest-ROI Steps

 • Order fulfilled in ecommerce/ERP

-Weak triggers create early or late bills—both damage trust.
+Weak triggers create early or late bills, both damage trust.
+Pair triggers with recurring invoices for predictable billing.

 Master Data Hygiene